Best Overall: Lazrus Golf Irons

 - Speed Bridge stiffens head for exceptional sound and feel with high launch

-- Ultra-thin face with smooth top line and leading edge for excellent turf interaction
+- Ultra-thin face with a smooth topline and leading-edge for excellent turf interaction

-- Available in Senior, Stiff, and Regular Flex for customized fit for mid to high handicappers
+- Available in Senior, Stiff, and Regular Flex for a customized fit for mid to high handicappers

 One of the best golf irons for the money on the market today are the TaylorMade M6 Irons.
 These irons offer an inviting sweet spot, innovative cavity back design, and incredibly long distance with each swing.